Alfred Kinsey: Personal life

+Kinsey and Anger were interested in the Thelema religion that Crowley had created.
+According to Anger, "Kinsey was an agnostic.
+He wasn't a believer in anything, really, except science."

 Kinsey designed his own house, which was built in the Vinegar Hill neighborhood of Bloomington, Indiana, at 1320 First Street.
 There he practiced his deep interest in gardening.

-Kinsey died on August 25, 1956, at the age of 62.
+Kinsey died on August 25, 1956, in Bloomington Hospital at the age of 62.
 The cause of his death was reported to be a heart ailment and pneumonia.
 The New York Times ran the following editorial on August 27, 1956:

 The untimely death of Dr. Alfred C. Kinsey takes from the American scene an important and valuable, as well as controversial, figure.
 Whatever may have been the reaction to his findings—and to the unscrupulous use of some of them—the fact remains that he was first, last, and always a scientist.
 In the long run, it is probable that the values of his contribution to contemporary thought will lie much less in what he found out than in the method he used and his way of applying it.
 Any sort of scientific approach to the problems of sex is difficult because the field is so deeply overlaid with such things as moral precept, taboo, individual and group training, and long-established behavior patterns.
 Some of these may be good in themselves, but they are no help to the scientific and empirical method of getting at the truth.
 Dr. Kinsey cut through this overlay with detachment and precision.
 His work was conscientious and comprehensive.
 Naturally, it will receive a serious setback with his death.
 Let us earnestly hope that the scientific spirit that inspired it will not be similarly impaired.

 Kinsey was buried at Rose Hill Cemetery in Bloomington, Indiana.